makuu12/Country_dataList/readme.txt

-This html file only contains a list(dropdown form) of countries.
+This contain list of all countries